Term/Semester Start Requirements

 - Pay the entire annual balance due to Johnson & Wales University.

-- Make a term payment in full to Johnson & Wales University.
+- Make a term/semester payment in full to Johnson & Wales University.

 - Pay the enrollment fee and the first month’s payment to Tuition Management Systems (TMS), the university’s monthly payment plan company.